 Hawaiian Airlines flights can be booked using Virgin Velocity points, although you’ll need to ring up to check for availability and book.
 Hawaiian award flights don’t appear on Virgin Australia’s website.
 Again, there is usually reasonable award availability in Economy – but Business class is much harder to get.
 If they’re made available at all, Business reward seats tend to only be bookable a few months prior to the flight.
 If you are lucky enough to score a Hawaiian Business seat though, the product is very good.

 We used velocity points to fly business on Hawaiian- it was great on the recliners so I imagine it will be fantastic with the new lay flat beds that have been announced for them.

 Failing all of that, there is one final option.
 You can also use your Qantas points to fly on Fiji Airways.
-Award availability on Fiji Airways is generally excellent, and the taxes are also very low.
+Finding award availability on Fiji Airways is generally easy, and the taxes are also very low.
 The main catch is that there’ll be two en-route stops – one in Nadi, and another in either Apia or Kiritimati.

 If you don’t mind travelling via NAN, you can sometimes get J seats on FJ using QF points.